ibm-cloud-docs/containers/cs_storage_file.md

 4.  {: #file_app_volume_mount}To mount the storage to your deployment, create a configuration `.yaml` file and specify the PVC that binds the PV.

-    If you have an app that requires a non-root user to write to the persistent storage, or an app that requires that the mount path is owned by the root user, see [Adding non-root user access to NFS file storage](/docs/containers?topic=containers-cs_troubleshoot_storage#nonroot) or [Enabling root permission for NFS file storage](/docs/containers?topic=containers-cs_troubleshoot_storage#nonroot).
+    If you have an app that requires a non-root user to write to the persistent storage, or an app that requires that the mount path is owned by the root user, see [Adding non-root user access to NFS {{site.data.keyword.filestorage_short}}](/docs/containers?topic=containers-cs_troubleshoot_storage#nonroot) or [Enabling root permission for NFS {{site.data.keyword.filestorage_short}}](/docs/containers?topic=containers-cs_troubleshoot_storage#nonroot).
     {: tip}

     ```yaml